 - The strain at break (A), whereby the normative specifications with regard to the gauge length are of significant importance

-For metallic materials with a pronounced yield point the maximum tensile force is defined as the highest reached force after the upper yield point.
+For metallic materials with a pronounced yield point the tensile strength (maximum tensile force) is defined as the highest reached force after the upper yield point.
 The maximum tensile force after exceeding the yield point can also lie below the yield point for weakly work-hardened materials, therefore the tensile strength in this case is lower than the value for the upper yield point.

 For metals with yield point and subsequent stress, on the other hand, the tensile strength corresponds to the stress at the yield point.

-For determination of the yield point and tensile strength, only one precise force measurement is necessary, while for all other characteristics an (automatic) strain measurement with an extensometer during the test, or manual strain measurement after removing the specimen/specimen remains, is necessary.
+For determination of the yield strength and tensile strength, only a precise force measurement is required, while for all other characteristic values a (automatic) strain measurement using an extensometer during the test, or manual strain measurement after removal of the specimen or specimen remains is necessary.

 The most important and clearly describable requirements also relate to force measurement and the measurement of extension of the specimen under force application.

-- For the force measurement the ISO 6892 series refer to ISO 7500-1 Calibration and verification of the force measuring system for tension and compression testing machines, and require Class 1 at a minimum.
+- For the force measurement the ISO 6892 standard series refer to ISO 7500-1, Calibration and verification of the force measuring system for tension and compression testing machines, and require Class 1 at a minimum.